When fossil fuel industry scientists investigated global warming in the 1970s and 80s, they acknowledged the truth

 A 2012 report commissioned by 20 nations and conducted by DARA and the Climate Vulnerable Forum revealed pollution is killing nearly 4.5 million people a year worldwide.
 It was 7-9 million in 2015, one in six global deaths, mostly due to air pollution.
 This is more than war, malnutrition, AIDS, and malaria combined.

 As The New Yorker reported, historic famines are killing millions.
 In the past few decades, we’ve seen a 50-fold increase in the number of areas on Earth experiencing extreme heat.
 Within a century, many places will simply become uninhabitable.
 The Middle East has already recorded temperatures of over 160 degrees Fahrenheit.
-The high temperatures alone would be a death sentence for half the world if we warm the planet another ten degrees.
+The high temperatures alone would be a death sentence for half the world if we warm the planet another ten degrees, which is possible.
 If the heat doesn’t kill you, the lack of water and food will, as areas that grow bountiful crops today will be too hot to grow any.
 Warming will also mean a global spread of malaria (likely infecting billions) and other diseases carried by insects that reproduce faster in hotter temperatures, more fires burning down oxygen-producing forests, increased ocean acidification (which can also lower oxygen levels), and more violent storms (monsoons, tsunamis, hurricanes, floods).
 Melting icecaps will raise sea levels (decimating coasts and affecting fresh water routes), release both greenhouse gases and diseases trapped for millions of years in the arctic ice, and reflect less heat than they do today.

 The 2014 National Climate Assessment concluded that the 2-degree rise in the global temperature was worsening heat waves and droughts in the U.S., with more forests dying from both wildfires and growing swarms of insects that thrive in the heat.
+At our current rate, the planet will warm 2.7 degrees Fahrenheit by 2040, putting coastlines permanently underwater, worsening droughts, food shortages, and fires, and destroying much of the coral reefs within our lifetimes.

 At present rates of CO2 and methane pollution, warming could reach 10 degrees by 2100.
 The World Bank recently reported that in our lifetime maize-growing land in Africa will be nearly eradicated by heat and drought, and increasingly frequent and violent monsoons and tsunamis will ravage Asia.
 Hundreds of thousands more people are already dying from hunger aggravated by climate change, and over $1 trillion has been sapped from the global GDP.
 It is expected to decline significantly due to global warming.